kubernetes-sigs/kueue/keps/168-2-pending-workloads-visibility/README.md

 First iteration (0.9):
 - Release the API in beta and guarantee backwards compatibility,
 - Merge the visibility-api.yaml into the main manifests.yaml,
-- Consider introducing FlowScheme and PriorityLevelConfiguration to allow admins to easily tune API priorities.
+- Create separate manifests for both FlowSchema and PriorityLevelConfiguration in versions v1 and v1beta3.

 Second iteration (0.10):
+- Merge the FlowSchema and PriorityLevelConfiguration v1 manifests into the installation manifests once the latest Kubernetes version (1.28) no longer supports v1,
 - Drop the alpha API version.

 #### GA
-- Reconsider introducing a throttling mechanism,
+- Reconsider introducing a throttling mechanism.

 ## Implementation History